 During this period of physical distancing, worship services will be offered live online.

 Sunday services will be on a group meeting software called Zoom.
 We hope many of you will go to their website and familiarize yourselves with the program.
 Zoom is easy and intuitive.
 You do not have to download the program unless you wish to, and there is no need to upgrade and pay a subscription.
 You can also watch this handy how-to video from the UUA.

-The entire worship service will air once, so don’t miss it!
-The homily will be available for later viewing.
 Please consider giving generously to the offering at this link before or after worship.
-We share our offering this month with the Unitarian Universalists for Social Justice (UUSJ), an organization that advocates for a peaceful, just, and environmentally sustainable world.
+We share our offering this month with Homestretch, a local organization that provides temporary housing and intensive help to homeless families who do not qualify for federal homeless programs.
 See more information about this nonprofit group here.

 We welcome everyone – members, friends, and visitors – to our Sunday services.
 Normally, students in preschool through 12th grade meet on Sunday mornings during the worship service.
 When the church is open, a nursery is provided for infants.
 See the Education page for more information.